-All leaves are granted with the expectation that the student will return from the leave on the date indicated in the approval.
-To return from leave, all past due tuition and fees must be paid by the 15th day of the month prior to the return date.
-In addition, students must register for academic work within 15 calendar days of the return date.
+The University expects that the student will return from the leave on the date indicated in the approval.
+To return from leave, the student must pay all past due tuition and fees by the 15th day of the month prior to the return date.
+In addition, students must register for academic work within fifteen calendar days of the return date.
 Failure to register for coursework or to pay an outstanding balance upon return may result in withdrawal by the institution.

-In certain exceptional situations, students may be allowed to return early from a leave.
-Tuition will be charged for any applicable period of enrollment and students enrolled for more than 60% of a term will owe the full tuition for that term.
-Leaves ended early will still count as a full term leave towards the student's total leave time permitted.
+In certain exceptional situations, the Office of Advising may permit students to return early from a leave.
+Tuition charges will be for any applicable period of enrollment and students enrolled for more than 60% of a term will owe the full tuition for that term.
+Leaves ending early will still count as a full-term leave towards the student's total leave time permitted.
 If a student wishes to return from a leave early, they should make a written request to the Advising office detailing the exceptional circumstances that necessitate the early return.
-Requests will be reviewed by the Director of Advising, and any decisions made will be final.
+The Director of Advising will review such requests, and any decisions made will be final.